aaronMcMahon/Tacitus/README.md

 3. Document used by Action - The researcher uses a Document during execution of an Action (e.g. report (Document) was read (Action))

-4. Observation addressed by Action - Action executed in an attempt to follow-up on a previously recorded observation (e.g. "costs seem high" (Observation) assessed with a review of costs (Action))
+4. Observation addressed by Action - Action executed in an attempt to follow-up on a previously recorded observation (e.g. "costs appear high" (Observation) assessed with a detailed review of costs (Action))

 ---

-##Application
+##The Application
+Tacitus was designed around the conceptual model described above.
+It allows the user to easily capture pieces of the system as they arise.
+Additionally, it graphically displays the system (either as lists or a network).
+These displays are interactive, such that the user can interrogate the system to a level of detail that is appropriate for the user.

-Tacitus was written in C++ using Microsoft Visual Studio 2013
+Tacitus was written in C++ using Microsoft Visual Studio 2013's Windows Form Template.

 ##Build Instructions